felix-bohlin/css-talk-2024/slides.md

 [click] Add padding to each item corresponding to half the gap you intend to have

 [click] I get it if you found this a little confusing, it is.
-IF ONLY there was a way to just say "give me some boxes with some gaps!"
+IF ONLY there was a way to just say "I want to loop out some boxes and put some gap between them!"
 -->

 ---